INFORMSJoC/2023.0162/scripts/README.md

 # Running the code

-The code can be run by executing the files "exe.py" (for our proposed method) or "exe_newton.py" (for comparison with different methods) in the "scripts" directory.
+The code can be run by executing the files "exe.py" (for our proposed method) or "exe_newton.py" (for comparison with different methods).

 ## Data preparation